Thursday, July 2, 2009

 6. Who will design your banner?

-If you are a creative type of person, you could design the banner yourself, and it will be cheaper than employing a designer to do it for you.
+If you are a creative type of person, you could design a custom vinyl banner yourself, and it will be cheaper than employing a designer to do it for you.
 Using an experienced designer will ensure that your banner will be appropriate for printing, and will be more professional than using clip art and a compromised font, from a word processing package.

 7. Are the images clear and obvious?